vikejs/vike/readme.md

 ## Features

 - **Do-One-Thing-Do-It-Well Tool**.
-You control your stack; `vite-plugin-ssr` works with any view framework (Vue, React, ...), any view library (Vuex, React Router, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
+You control your stack; `vite-plugin-ssr` works with any view framework (Vue 3, Vue 2, React, ...), any view library (Vuex, React Router, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
 - **Render Control**.
-You control how your pages are rendered & hydrated; you can easily integrate tools such as Vue Router, React Router, Vuex, Redux, and use any Vue version you want.
+You control how your pages are rendered enabling you to easily integrate tools like Vue Router, Vuex, React Router, Redux, etc.
 - **Routing**.
 Supports Filesystem Routing for basic needs, Route Strings for simple parameterized routes, Vue Router / React Router for nested client-side routes, and Route Functions for full flexibility.
 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host by pre-rendering your pages.
 - **Scalable**.
 Thanks to Vite's lazy transpiling, Vite apps can scale to thousands of modules with no hit on dev speed.